trevortombe/covidgraphs/index.md

 as the basis for most of shares reported on this site.
 Other sources may differ for this reason.

-COVID vaccination update for September 13, 2021:
+COVID vaccination update for September 14, 2021:

--   Shots reported today \*: 108,099 (56% 2nd doses)
+-   Shots reported today: 75,923 (54% 2nd doses)
--   Total shots given: 54,507,682
+-   Total shots given: 54,585,430
--   Age 12+ w/ 1+ Shots: 84.9%
+-   Age 12+ w/ 1+ Shots: 85.0%
--   Age 18+ w/ 1+ Shots: 84.7% (est)
+-   Age 18+ w/ 1+ Shots: 84.8% (est)
--   Shots per 100 people: 142.4
+-   Shots per 100 people: 142.6
--   People fully vaccinated: 26,096,197
+-   People fully vaccinated: 26,138,355
 -   Doses distributed: 63,728,994
--   Share of distributed doses administered: 85.5%
+-   Share of distributed doses administered: 85.7%
--   Inventory: 98.3 days (at avg pace)
+-   Inventory: 103.9 days (at avg pace)

 Source:
 <a href="https://covid19tracker.ca/vaccinationtracker.html" class="uri">https://covid19tracker.ca/vaccinationtracker.html</a>

-Note: Includes some weekend doses

 ![](Plots/plot_total.png)

-Our 7-day average pace of giving shots: 93,798/day over the past week and 84,844/day the week prior.Canada’s pace has slowed recently.
-We’re now 83% below our June 30 peak average of 542,779.
-Though slower than previously, we are currently on pace for 75%+ of those aged 12+ to be fully vaccinated by September 13
+Our 7-day average pace of giving shots: 88,019/day over the past week and 89,357/day the week prior.Canada’s pace has slowed recently.
+We’re now 84% below our June 30 peak average of 542,779.
+Though slower than previously, we are currently on pace for 75%+ of those aged 12+ to be fully vaccinated by NA

 ![](Plots/pace_national2.png)